 If you have your sights on management, fix your gaze on larger companies.

 As far as benefits are concerned, it really comes down to the individual company.
 In general, larger companies have more affordable health benefits due to their ability to negotiate more attractive rates with the insurance company.
 Conversely, smaller companies may offer lower employee contribution rates to attract candidates away from larger companies.

-Retirement accounts are fairly common but larger companies usually have better "employee matching" programs.
-Lastly, while pension plans are few and far between, your chances of getting a pension almost exclusively found in large companies.
+Retirement accounts are fairly common but larger companies usually have better employee matching programs.
+Lastly, while pension plans are few and far between, your chances of getting a pension lay almost exclusively with large companies.